acenturyandabit/polymorph/docs/conventions.md

     - As a result, containers and rects must enforce their place in polymorph_core ASAP.
     - Externally (for operator instantiation), we pass a container object, because that's easier to work with and reduces code duplication.
 - Expect `undefined` return on failure.
+- snake_case for variables.
+- camelCase for functions.